tylernathanreed/laravel-relation-joins/README.md

 });
 ```

-The second part, `joinThroughRelation`, will only apply the `comments` relation join, but it will do so as if it came from the `Post` model.
+The "through" concept here allows you to define a nested join using "dot" syntax, where only the final relation is actually constrained, and the prior relations are assumed to already be handled.
+So in this case, the `joinThroughRelation` method will only apply the `comments` relation join, but it will do so as if it came from the `Post` model.

 <a name="joining-circular"></a>
 ### 6. Joining on circular relationships